If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 The world is not perfect.
 It’s full of imperfection.
 It’s ever changing.
 And it can often be too chaotic.
 While this constant change unnerves some nations, the Japanese feel at peace with it.
 Their secret is to live according to wabi sabi principles.
 With roots in Zen, this ancient doctrine finds beauty in imperfection, praises simplicity, and accepts any change as an inevitable part of life.

-If you ask the Japanese to describe wabi sabi, you’ll get tons of different answers.
-The citizens of the island country seem to have difficulty to define this ancient philosophy.
+If you ask a Japanese person to describe wabi sabi, you’ll get tons of different answers.
+The citizens of the island country seem to have difficulty defining this ancient philosophy.
 Yet the principles of wabi sabi are engraved in their hearts and in their minds.
-Wabi sabi is not just a teaching.
+Wabi sabi is not just teaching.
 It’s a way of living a happy and contented life.

 5. Destination Wellness